 Renata was both relieved and afraid to learn her husband was behind bars.
 She felt safe, but knew that wouldn’t last.
 He could be released at any time.
 Renata wanted to protect herself and her two daughters, but she didn’t have any place to go.
 And without immigration papers, the Mexican-born woman didn’t have may options.
 Sensing Renata’s distress, the police officer assigned to her domestic violence case referred her to LifeWire.

-With the help of her housing advocate, Renata and her kids relocated to My Sister’s Home, LifeWire’s emergency shelter.
+With her housing advocate’s help, Renata and her kids relocated to My Sister’s Home, LifeWire’s emergency shelter.
 My Sister’s Home provided the family with the space and resources they needed to begin healing.
-After meeting with her legal advocate, Renata learned that as a survivor of a violent crime she was eligible to apply for a U Visa.
+After meeting with her legal advocate, Renata learned that she was eligible to apply for a U Visa as a survivor of a violent crime.
 If awarded, the visa would allow her to live and work legally in the U.S. LifeWire connected her to a pro bono immigration attorney, who helped Renata apply for and receive the temporary visa.

-As Renata prepared to leave the shelter and move into her own apartment, she learned that had to provide a higher security deposit due to her limited rental history.
-LifeWire was able to use flexible funds to assist with her move-in costs and her first month’s rent.
+As Renata prepared to leave the shelter and move into her own apartment, she learned that she had to provide a higher security deposit due to her limited rental history.
+LifeWire used flexible funds to assist with her move-in costs and her first month’s rent.

 Today, Renata and her kids are healing.
 She still attends group therapy sessions and social gatherings with other survivors.
 Renata wants to help other survivors the way LifeWire staff and volunteers helped her.